 In a small home garden, space is often at a premium.
 You may find yourself crowding together plants or allowing them to mingle with their neighbors just to fit them all in.
 Sometimes it can be difficult to balance the needs and match the effects of two plants on each other.
-However, cucumbers and tomatoes grow quite well together.
+However, if you're looking for the ultimate companion plants, annual cucumbers (Cucumis sativus) and tomatoes (Lycopersicon esculentum, USDA zones 10-11) grow quite well together.

 Tomatoes and cucumbers share many of the same basic needs.
 Cucumbers require 50 to 70 days to reach maturity, while tomatoes need 55 to 105 days, depending on the variety.
 Both are warm-season crops that require good drainage and a soil pH of 5.8 to 6.5.
 Because both require deep watering and a consistent supply of water to help fruit develop properly, having the two share space in the garden makes sense.

 Depending on type, both tomatoes and cucumbers have either a bush or vining growth pattern, so you can combine them in a couple of different ways.
 When planting your tomatoes and cucumbers together, one option is to let the cucumber vines grow along the ground in the space between tomato plants.
 The cucumbers' aggressive growth habit and broad leaves will help crowd out weeds, limiting competition.
 You can also plant a vining tomato plant, for example, that grows on a vertical support, while planting several bush-type cucumbers around the tomato plant.

 Alternatively, you can train cucumber vines onto the same supports you use for tomatoes.
 This mingling of plants is called diversified planting, which is a strategy to make it harder for insect pests to find and damage specific crops.
 Because either crop can develop mold problems under moist conditions and crowding, allow plenty of space for air to circulate between plants.